AdaCore/training_material/courses/fundamentals_of_ada/140_access_types/11-type_safe_idioms.rst

         - |rightarrow| **Disallow** them entirely

-    3. A dynamically allocated object will needs deallocation
+    3. A dynamically allocated object will need deallocation

         - |rightarrow| Unless it never goes out of **scope**